The Power Of A Strong Call To Action: How To Make Yours Click-Worthy

 Your brand’s success goes hand in hand with a strong call to action.
 You will have experienced this first-hand, whether you’ve signed up to Netflix or bought a new jacket online: the chances are a good call to action led you there.

 I’ve seen countless CTAs in my work, so I know what works — and what doesn’t.
-If your CTAs aren’t on-point, you’ll see conversions slow and sales fizzle out.
-So, if you want to know how to make your call to actions truly click-worthy, read on…
+If your CTAs aren’t on point, you’ll see conversions slow and sales fizzle out.
+So, if you want to know how to make your call to action truly click-worthy, read on…

 So why are calls to action important?
 Well, take this as an example: if you include just a single call to action as part of your email marketing strategy, your clicks could increase by up to 400%, and your sales by over 1000%.